reworkcss/rework-import/README.md

 A string or an array of paths in where to look for files.
 _Note: this is mainly used for the first level import.
 Nested `@import` will also benefit of the relative dirname of imported files._

-#### preprocesser
+#### transform

 Type: `Function`
 Default: `null`

-A function to preprocess the content of imported files.
+A function to transform the content of imported files.
 Take one argument (file content) & should return the modified content.
 Useful if you use [`css-whitespace`](https://github.com/reworkcss/css-whitespace).

 ## What to expect